Curtain call: In film and television

 In film and television, the term "curtain call" is used to describe a sequence at the end of the film and before the closing credits, in which brief clips, stills, or outtakes featuring each main character are shown in sequence with the actor's name captioned.
 This sequence results in a similar individual recognition of each actor by the audience as would occur in a stage curtain call.
 This is not common, but when seen is more common in films that are light-hearted and have many characters, or perhaps a long list of cameo appearances.

 At the end of every episode of Little Einsteins, a “Curtain Call” segment is shown, followed by a “That’s So Silly” segment.

 On occasion, long-running television series, particularly those filmed in front of a live audience, have featured a theater-style curtain call at the conclusion of their runs, with the cast breaking character and often showing the audience and crew.
-The final episode of The Mary Tyler Moore Show, entitled "The Last Show," was a famous example of this.
-Since then, this term has been, more or less, associated with the series finale of a particular show.
+The Mary Tyler Moore Show series finale "The Last Show" was a notable example of this.
+The term has subsequently been associated with the series finale of a particular show.